Amertaa/Amertaa/README.md

 - 🌱 I’m currently learning **Laravel and JavaScript**

-- 🎓 I’m currently Studied At **Kalimantan Institute of Technology**
+- 🎓 I’m currently Studying At **Kalimantan Institute of Technology**

 - 💬 Ask me about **Laravel, Tailwind, SCSS**